 Effective January 1, 1985, Chapter 135, Article 5 of the General Statutes authorized the creation of the Supplemental Retirement Income Plan of North Carolina (the NC 401(k) Plan) in accordance with Internal Revenue Code (IRC) Section 401(k).
 The Supplemental Retirement Board of Trustees (the Board) and the Retirement Systems Division of the Department of State Treasurer (the Department) have the responsibility for administering the NC 401(k) Plan according to the plan document, the North Carolina General Statutes, and the IRC, with the Department serving as the primary administrator carrying out the provisions of the plan, as directed by the Board.
 Empower Retirement, LLC (Employer) began providing recordkeeping, administration, and education services after acquiring Prudential Retirement Insurance and Annuity Company on April 1, 2022.
+The full migration to the Empower platform was completed in the first quarter of calendar year 2024.

 All members of the Teachers' and State Employees' Retirement System, Consolidated Judicial Retirement System, Legislative Retirement System, Local Governmental Employees' Retirement System and University Optional Retirement Program and retirement and pension plans sponsored by political subdivisions of the State that qualify under Section 401(a) of the IRC, law enforcement officers as defined under North Carolina General Statutes 143-166.30 and 143-166.50 and individuals who are required under the IRC to be eligible for participation in the NC 401(k) Plan, are eligible to enroll in the NC 401(k) Plan and may contribute up to 80% (limited to an Internal Revenue maximum dollar amount) of their compensation during the plan fiscal year.
 The assets of the NC 401(k) Plan are held in trust for the exclusive benefit of participants and their beneficiaries and for paying the reasonable costs of the plan.
 All contributions and costs of administering the NC 401(k) Plan are the responsibility of the participants.
 All contributions and earnings are immediately vested in the name of each participant, subject to the felony forfeiture provisions for law enforcement officers in General Statutes 143-166 30(g1) and 143-165 50(e2).
-At December 31, 2022, there were approximately 281,300 employees enrolled with 1,009 participating employers.
+At December 31, 2023, there were approximately 289,450 employees enrolled with 998 participating employers.

 The NC 401(k) Plan is a defined contribution pension plan and benefits of the Plan depend solely on amounts contributed to the plan plus investment earnings net of expenses.
-Members of the NC 401(k) Plan may receive their benefits upon retirement, termination, hardship, death, or the attainment of age 59 1⁄2.
+Members of the NC 401(k) Plan may receive their benefits upon retirement, termination, hardship, death, or the attainment of age 59 $\frac{1}{2}$.